testchat68/image_cropper/README.md

 Type in terminal: sudo apt install python3-pillow That's it.
 You can use the program.
 END 1
-To add Cropper in to context menu (open by ...) do the next:
+To add Cropper in to context menu (open by ...), (picture: Crop 4.png), do the next:
 Go to Home and click on empty space with right mouse button and check: Show All Hidden Files Go to Home/.local/share/applications
 Cut and paste the file: Cropper (leave Cropper only).desktop